Skip to main content

 Pre-requisites

-• Install a recent version of the cardano-cli (version 8.0.0+)
+• Install a recent version of cardano-cli (version 8.7.3+).

 • Install a correctly configured Rust toolchain (latest stable version).
+You can follow the instructions provided here.

-• Install OpenSSL development libraries, for example on Ubuntu/Debian/Mint run apt install libssl-dev
+• Install OpenSSL development libraries.
+For example, on Ubuntu/Debian/Mint, run apt install libssl-dev.

 Building your own executable

-Download source
+Download the source file

 git clone https://github.com/input-output-hk/mithril.git

-Or (SSH)
+Or (SSH):

 git clone git@github.com:input-output-hk/mithril.git

-Build Mithril Signer binary
+Build the Mithril signer binary

 # **YOUR_BUILD_BRANCH_OR_TAG** depends on the Mithril network you target,

-# please refer to the **Build From** column of the above **Mithril Networks** table
+# please refer to the **Build from** column of the above **Mithril networks** table

-git switch **YOUR_BUILD_BRANCH_OR_TAG**
+git checkout **YOUR_BUILD_BRANCH_OR_TAG**

 cd mithril/mithril-signer

-Run tests (Optional)
+Run tests (optional):

 make test